Skip to main content

 3. 3

-Receive your PSI eligibility letter.
-Once the VREC approves your application, PSI issues an eligibility letter authorizing you to schedule the exam.
+Receive your PSI eligibility.
+Once OPR approves you, PSI issues the eligibility that lets you schedule the exam.

 4. 4